simsage/example-queries/html/README.md

 # SimSage settings

 It is vitally important that you change the `simsage-settings.js` file before running this demo.
-You need to contact SimSage and get the appropriate values for this file.
-SimSage won't work without these values.
+You need to contact SimSage and get the appropriate values for your site.
+The default settings below only work for the SimSage companies own SiteSearch.

 | setting | description | example value |
 | --- | --- | --- |